stuffmattdoes/finite-state-machine-router/README.md

 ## Todo:
 - [ ] Update browser URL from state (if `url` prop exists on <State/> component)
-- [ ] Derive application state from browser URL
+- [ ] Derive application state from browser URL (for when user navigates directly to URL)
+- [ ] Enable browser navigation (previous, next)
 - [ ] Render all sub <State/>